Iterated Hopf Ore Extensions over Group Rings: Abstract

 \section{Abstract}

 We introduce and study a class of Hopf algebras $H(G, \chi, \eta, b, c, \beta)$ which are two-step Ore extensions of a group algebra $\KK[G]$.
 This construction unifies and generalizes some known families of Hopf algebras such as generalized Taft algebras and Hopf algebras related to $\mathfrak{sl}_2$ constructed by Wang, Wu, and Tan.
 We analyze the ring theoretical properties of these algebras and classify all finite dimensional simple modules over them.
+We also consider the tensor products of simple modules in the zero derivation case.

 \keywords{ Hopf-Ore extension; Hopf algebras, irreducible representations; 16T05; 16P40; 16S15}